CurlyBytes/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 When it's deployed, go to the Web App Resource.
 You have just deployed a very simple EchoBot with the Echo Bot template.
 If you wish, you can select the "Test in WebChat" tab once it's deployed, and see what it is capable of doing.

-Since this isn't the bot we set out to build, the next thing you need to do is download the source code.
-We'll edit this throughout the next few labs, and then we'll publish it back to this service.

-Navigate to the "Build" tab within the portal, and select "Download Bot source code".
+Typically, this is the starting point for bot development.
+To save time, we will leave this here for now, and come back to it later.
+If you are curious and would like to see the code that is available out of the box, you can download the source code by navigating to the "Build" tab within the portal, and select "Download Bot source code".
 Save it somewhere convenient and extract all the files from the zip file.

 While you've got the Azure portal open, now is also a good time to find and save the `botFilePath` and `botFileSecret` located in **App Service Settings > Application Settings > Application settings** section of your Web App Bot service.